Ireland’s Food Vision 2030: Upskilling to achieve agri-food sector targets.

 - Science and Standards of Food Safety

 - Concepts of Nutrition and Healthy Eating

 - Nutrition and the Consumer Diet

 The School also offers a 20% discount to UCD alumni on all its Food and Nutrition micro-credential courses.
-You can learn more about UCD Micro-credentials, here.
+Learn more about UCD Micro-credentials.